knatola/aave-reward-accumulator/README.md

 ### Why?

 To automatically put the mined award tokens from Aave back to "work" gaining interest and turbocharge your APY.
-The award tokens are easily just left standing unclaimed, but the cheap transaction costs of the polygon chain allow for very frequent claiming and re-depositing of assets in the Aave protocl.
+The award tokens are easily just left standing unclaimed, but the cheap transaction costs of the polygon chain allow for very frequent claiming and re-depositing of assets in the Aave protocol.

 ## How does it work